bsmg/beat-saber-community-wiki/support.md

 >Note: This will delete your local scores and statistics.
 {.is-warning}

-VR is very CPU intensive, especially if you add mods.
-If you're struggling to run the game with the mods you want, consider upgrading your hardware.
-Note that Beat Saber doesn't utilize the GPU very much as it's a fairly simple game visually.
 ### 3.2 How do I use `x` mod?
 If you're using the Beat Saber Mod Manager, click the mod and hit the "View Selected Mod Info" button. http://beatmods.com has a "More Info" button on each mod as well.